plasne/openid-connect/implementation.md

 3. Add an Access Control Role Assignment (IAM) in the Azure portal on the App Configuration resource for the Managed Identity or Application Service Principal.
 It must have the "App Configuration Data Reader" role.

-4. If using APPLICATION_ID or REQUIRE_USER_ENABLED_ON_REISSUE (which is a default), then the Managed Identity or Application Service Principal must be given rights to query all objects in the Microsoft Graph:
+4. If using AZURE_APPLICATION_ID or REQUIRE_USER_ENABLED_ON_REISSUE (which is a default), then the Managed Identity or Application Service Principal must be given rights to query all objects in the Microsoft Graph:

     - Managed Identity - Follow these steps to assign grant access: